 Students with at least 30 semester hours, a grade point average of at least 2.0, and advisor permission, may elect to take one elective course each semester on a pass/fail basis.
-Students will not be permitted to accumulate more than 12 total hours taken as pass/fail.
+No more than 12 total hours may be taken pass/fail.
 Pass/fail forms are available in the office of the registrar.
 Consult the academic calendar to determine the period of time when pass/fail is an option.